A Systematic Review of Ethical Concerns with Voice Assistants: Introduction

 \section{Introduction}

 The last decade has seen the widespread introduction of voice assistants (VAs) into domestic life in many parts of the world.
-Offering novelty and convenience, VAs have transformed the home computing landscape.
-Having been positioned by vendors at the centre of the smart home as a hub for other apps and gadgets, research shows that VAs are most commonly used to play music, search for information, and control other devices \citep{10.1145/3311956}.
-In this way, their usage extends that of the smartphone where app stores allow for the use of a wide variety of third party software, and many popular smartphone apps are also available as skills/actions, including smart device companion apps.
+Offering novelty and convenience driven by advancements in AI technologies such as machine learning and natural language processing, VAs have transformed the home computing landscape.
+Positioned by vendors at the centre of the smart home as a hub for other apps and gadgets, research shows that VAs are most commonly used to play music, search for information, and control other IoT devices \cite{10.1145/3311956}.
+In this way, their usage extends that of the smartphone where app stores allow for the use of a wide variety of third-party software, and many smartphone apps are also available as skills/actions.
 But VAs do not simply offer access to traditional means of computing via a new interaction modality, their design and interfaces also represent a number of novel experiences and changes in people's underlying relationship with the technology that they use.

-Their ubiquity makes it easy to forget that VAs are a relatively new technology, with most having been commercially available for under a decade.\footnote{A rough timeline: Siri (various)---2011, Alexa (various)---2013, Cortana (various)---2014, NUGU (Korean)---2016, Mycroft (English)---2016, Clova (Japanese, Korean)---2017, Bixby (Chinese, English, Korean)---2017, Kakao Mini (Korean)---2017, Xiao Ai (Chinese)---2017, Xiaoyi (Chinese)---2019, Celia (English version of Xiaoyi)---2020.} The inclusion of voice interfaces into mainstream devices has brought with it a variety of technical and social issues that are magnified by the placement of VAs in the home, a space that is considered private, safe, and intimate.
-Early versions of the technology were hampered by training limitations and inaccuracies~\citep{10.1145/2500887}, with more recent iterations still being triggered by other media such as television programs\footnote{e.g. \url{https://www.bbc.com/news/technology-38553643}} and occasionally erupting into creepy laughter.\footnote{\url{https://www.theguardian.com/technology/2018/mar/07/amazon-alexa-random-creepy-laughter-company-fixing}}